 Why is your website showing deceptive site ahead?

-Malware is a malicious program or software, it is also one of the reasons Google may flag a website as deceptive.
+Malware is also one of the reasons Google may flag a website as ‘Deceptive Site Ahead’.

 Malware can be inserted into a website in several ways, these are called cyber attacks.